Hozukii/linked-blog-starter-md/School/English SL/How to analyse deeper.md

 - Step 1: Articulate a main claim
 	- What's the argument, what's the rich idea?
+	- Example: Tim O'Brien depicts Mary Anne Belle as a savage **to show that** war transforms soldiers and breaks their innocence.
 - step 2: Find textual evidence
 	- Example: In "Sweetheart of the Song Tra Bong", O'Brien **uses** the phrase "necklace of human tongues" to show the savagery of Mary Anne
+- Step 3: Analyse craft
+	- Pin the evidence into a authorial choice
+	- Identify the authorial choice
+	- Example: This serves as a strong symbol and demonstrates she has abandoned her pure and innocent demeanour and converted into something much more sinister
+- Step 4: "Linger" and offer nuances and insight
+	- Example: By juxtaposing the "tongues" with the "culottes" and "pink sweater," readers can easily see the stark contrast between the woman she once was and the woman she has become.
+This creates an ominous mood and shocks the reader.
+- Step 5: "Level up" and dicuss further implications
+	- Connect it to the rich idea
+	- Example: From these phrases, we can infer that Mary Anne has lost her humanity and descended into madness.
+Perhaps this is O'Brien's ultimate message: humans risk losing their innocence in war, thus exposing our animalistic tendencies.
 	-